 What is the DATE Function?

-The DATE function is also useful when providing dates as inputs for other functions like SUMIFS or COUNTIFS since you can easily assemble a date using year, month, and day values that come from a cell reference or formula result.
+The DATE function is also useful when providing dates as inputs for other functions such as SUMIFS or COUNTIFS since you can easily assemble a date using year, month, and day values that come from a cell reference or formula result.

-- Month – It is a required argument.
+- Month – This is a required argument.
 It can be a positive or negative integer representing the month of the year from 1 to 12 (January to December).